dabrahams/qlrest/Readme.rst

 Simply copy QLRest.qlgenerator to ~/Library/QuickLook or /Library/QuickLook.

+QLRest requires that docutils be installed and on the PYTHONPATH of your default python installation.
+If docutils cannot be found, or if another error arises during the rendering process, qlrest will fall back to plain-text previews.

-To uninstall, drag QLRest into the trash.
+To uninstall, drag QLRest.qlgenerator into the trash.

 Source Code